Accountant at work in their office.

 How practices are adapting to the ongoing accountant shortage

-The news is filled with stories of worker shortages, among them a significant shortage of accountants.
-As of September 2023, the U.S. national unemployment rate was 3.8%, so finding new talent is tough.
-However, the lack of accounting staffing, especially certified public accountants, could have an impact that reverberates throughout the economy.
+The news is filled with stories of worker shortages, among them is a significant shortage of accountants.
+As of March 2024, the U.S. national unemployment rate was 3.8%, so finding new talent is tough.
+However, the lack of accounting professionals, especially certified public accountants, could have an impact that reverberates throughout the economy.

 Let’s take a look at:

-Accountants require a bachelor’s degree, and CPAs need an additional 30 college credits.
+And there’s significant reason: accountants require a bachelor’s degree and CPAs need an additional 30 college credits.
 That amounts to a fifth year of schooling before students even qualify to take their CPA exam.
 For many prospective accountants, the math simply doesn’t add up.

 College graduates can expect to spend the first five or so years on the lower rungs of the career ladder.
-The hours are long and the pay has been somewhat stagnant for years.
-Kristin Gayoso, a CPA featured in an episode of NPR’s The Indicator from Planet Money, pointed out that based on the hours she worked, her salary came out to less than minimum wage.
+The hours are long and starting salaries have been somewhat stagnant for years.
+Kristin Gayoso, a retired CPA featured in an episode of NPR’s The Indicator from Planet Money (a gem of financial reporting), pointed out that based on the hours she worked, her pay came out to less than minimum wage.

 Due to the shortage of accountants and fewer entering the workforce, many are spread thin to manage the increasing workload.
-In the past few years alone, accountants have had to significantly adapt policies and procedures in response to:
+In these tough financial times, today’s accountants have had to significantly adapt policies and procedures in response to the following:

 • Tariff wars